Oversees the academic programs of a group of undergraduate students.

 Periodic walking to other campus locations.

-Cover Letter that includes interest in position (required)
+Cover Letter, to include interest in position (required)

 References Contact Information (3)(required)